Carbon Neutral Biogas

 Our game-changing Forward Ships are leading the future towards a transformation of shipping to LNG and carbon-neutral biogas-powered ships.

-The magnitude of our first order of LNG-fueled bulk carriers for Forward Ships Corp. and the momentum that is initiated by it makes for a far-reaching turn for the shipping industry which our world class partners and we are convinced is of historic proportions.
+Our pioneering LNG-fueled bulk carrier design for Forward Ships Corp. makes for a far-reaching turn for the dry cargo shipping industry which our world class partners and we are convinced is of historic proportions.

 Time to change how ships move,